Introduction

 - Women (ages 19-30): 310 mg/day

-Athletes, people under high stress, and those with certain medical conditions may need more.
+Athletes, individuals with high stress levels and individuals with some medical conditions may require more.

 Magnesium and Mental Health

-There’s growing evidence that it can have a positive impact on mental health.
-It supports the production of GABA, a calming neurotransmitter, and helps reduce cortisol, the stress hormone.
-Research suggests a connection between low magnesium levels and mood disorders like depression and anxiety.
+It is growing in evidence of its positive ability to impact on mental health.
+It promotes the formation of GABA, a depressing neurotransmitter and reduces cortisol, the stress hormone.
+Existing scientific research shows that there is a correlation between low magnesium level and mood disorders like depression and anxiety.

 Magnesium for Better Sleep